Overview

 Enabling in-meeting notice

-Individual users on any plan can enable automatic in-meeting notice only.
+Individual users on any plan can enable automatic in-meeting notice.
 To do so, go to Settings > Labs > Let others know you’re using Granola.
 For automatic in-meeting notice to work, you will also need to enable accessibility permissions (see below).

 Automatic in-meeting notice requires macOS accessibility permissions, hence does not work on Windows.
 Auto-paste requires accessibility permissions to interact with your meeting chat window.-